eclipse-sumo/sumo/docs/web/docs/Simulation/NEMA.md

 # Publication

-The implemenation and validation of the controller was described in [Schrader, M.; Wang, Q.; Bittle, J. Extension and Validation of NEMA-Style Dual-Ring Controller in SUMO.
+The implementation and validation of the controller was described in [Schrader, M.; Wang, Q.; Bittle, J. Extension and Validation of NEMA-Style Dual-Ring Controller in SUMO.
 SUMO Conf Proc 2022, 3, 1-13.](https://www.tib-op.org/ojs/index.php/scp/article/view/115)